 - Healthy Diet: Eating with Mental Health in Mind

 Remember to contact your physician if you have questions about your diet or physical health.

 Meditation can increase our sense of well-being as we begin and end our day with intention and presence of heart and mind.
 Meditation is scientifically proven to be helpful for both anxiety and depression.
 Meditation does not have to be complicated.
 The apps below can help you make this a simple everyday practice:

 Sleep directly affects our mental and physical health and overall quality of life.
 Getting enough, good quality sleep is essential for our physical and mental well-being.
-Click here to learn more and get tips on sleeping well.
+Get tips on sleeping well.
 Remember to contact your healthcare provider if getting enough quality sleep continues to be a problem.